jxmot/apache-log_filter/README.md

 ## Use Case

 I've been monitoring the HTTP traffic on some servers and realized that the logs contained a lot of entries for IP addresses that were *known*.
 This PHP script compares the log entry IP address with **known** addresses and CIDR and filters out the matches.
+And the result is a less cluttered and easier to read log file.

 ## Filters